Aquatics FAQ

 General Information

-Recreation swim returns on Monday, June 12.
+2024 Recreation swim will begin on Monday, June 10th

 Both pools are heated to be within a few degrees, above or below, of 80ºF (27ºC).